 North Rim

 The North Rim receives far fewer visitors than the South Rim, but what it lacks in infrastructure it makes up for in solitude and seclusion.
-The views from the porch at Grand Canyon Lodge alone make the long trip worthwhile, and if you're trail legs are up for it, a jaunt down the North Kaibab Trail is a must.
+The views from the porch at Grand Canyon Lodge alone make the long trip worthwhile, and if your trail legs are up for it, a jaunt down the North Kaibab Trail is a must.

 The North Rim is also about 1,000 feet higher than the South Rim, making it a cool respite and perfect summertime destination.
 Because it gets significantly more snow in the winter, the North Rim's services and roads close each year from mid-October to mid-May.
 But in good snow years, cold-hardy soles can cross country ski into the park starting from Jacob Lake.